 My heart broke.
 All the love in the world doesn’t make it mutual.

 My son was the result of a contraception fail with a man I was passionately in love with — for a short time.
-He turned out to be not a great guy, but this didn’t become fully clear until several months after my son’s birth, when the fights over money, his violent outbursts, and total lack of interest in fatherhood defined a desolate plain.
+The man turned out to be not a great guy, but this didn’t become fully clear until several months after my son’s birth, when the fights over money, his violent outbursts, and total lack of interest in fatherhood made it clear.

 I could have had an abortion (as his father had urged me to do).
 But I had decided it was not an option for me, and so I was left with a limited set of choices.